 The problem persists not just with Edge Chromium browser, but other browsers like Chrome and Firefox too – at times.
 You can try the following suggestions:

 Let’s proceed and see the steps in a bit of detail.

 1] Delete the cache

 Resetting Microsoft Edge can solve many problems because the browser would return to its default state.
-We definitely recommend going this route, but please remember that any customizations done to the web browser will go away.
+So, if the above method fails to work, we would recommend you to try this method.

-If this does not make any difference, you may select the Reset button.
+Click the option and then hit the ‘Reset‘ button.
 Windows will reset your Edge browser settings, keeping your Favorites intact – but you may lose other Edge data.

 3] Use an alternative web browser